No parents want their children to fight among themselves after they are gone. Sadly, conflicts often arise, especially when a...Read more

 3. Digital Assets

-More and more we conduct business online.
+More and more, we are conducting business online.
 What happens to these online assets and accounts after you die?
 There are some steps you can take to help your family deal with your digital property.
-You should make a list of all of your online accounts, including e-mail, financial accounts, Facebook, Mint, and anywhere else you conduct business online.
+You should make a list of all of your online accounts, including e-mail, financial accounts, social media accounts, and anywhere else you conduct business online.
 Include your username and password for each account.
 Also, include access information for your digital devices, including smartphones and computers.
 And then you need to make sure the agent under your durable power of attorney and the personal representative named in your will have authority to deal with your online accounts.
 Read about steps to take to protect your digital estate.

 Pets are beloved members of the family, but they can't take care of themselves after you are gone.
 While you can't leave property directly to a pet, you can name a caretaker in your will and leave that person money to care for the pet.
 Don't forget to name an alternative beneficiary as well.
 If you want more security, in some states, you can set up a pet trust.
 With a pet trust, the trustee makes payments on a regular basis to your pet's caregiver and pays for your pet's needs as they come up.

-Contact your attorney to make sure your will and estate plan takes care of all your needs.
+Find a qualified attorney near you to make sure your will and estate plan takes care of all your needs.